working-as-designed/working-as-designed.github.io/_posts/2025-05-28-cackalackybadgy-2025.md

 To make this go away, I modified our already classful haptic library to track the state of the motor (off/on), and added a function to return that state.
 In our Accelerometer code, I added state tracking for when the interrupt has been attached, and a getter/setter for the time it happened.

-In the main loop, we can now detach the interrupt that's set on the accelerometer's interrupt pin, and re-enable the interrupt when the haptic state is off.
+In the main loop, we can now [detach the interrupt](https://docs.arduino.cc/language-reference/en/functions/external-interrupts/detachInterrupt/) that's set on the accelerometer's interrupt pin, and [re-attach the interrupt](https://docs.arduino.cc/language-reference/en/functions/external-interrupts/attachInterrupt) when the haptic state is off.
 We use the time functions to re-enable after a slight delay and inform print debugging.

 ```cpp
 // Disable accelerometer interrupts while the haptic motor is running